Skip to main content

 all of the following code can be found in full here: xtp-test-go/examples

 The kvhost project is a simple key-value store that exports kv_read and kv_write functions.
 These functions are used by the kvplugin project to read and write key-value pairs.
-When this project is compiled, it will produce a Wasm file that can be used as a host for the kvplugin project, passed as the --host argument to the xtp CLI.
+When this project is compiled, it will produce a Wasm file that can be used as a host for the kvplugin project, passed as the --mock-host argument to the xtp CLI.

 kvhost/main.go